You will be asked to lie on a narrow table that slides into the center of the CT scanner.

 Once you are inside the scanner, the machine's x-ray beam rotates around you.
 (Modern "spiral" scanners can perform the exam without stopping.)

-A computer creates separate images of the spine area, called slices.
+A computer creates separate images of the arm area, called slices.
 These images can be stored, viewed on a monitor, or printed on film.
-Three-dimensional models of the spine area can be created by adding the slices together.
+Three-dimensional models of the arm can be created by adding the slices together.

 You must be still during the exam.
 Movement can cause blurred images.
 You may be told to hold your breath for short periods of time.

 The scan should take only 10 to 15 minutes.

 How to Prepare for the Test

 For some tests, you will need to have a special dye, called contrast, to be delivered into the body before the test starts.
 Contrast helps certain areas show up better on the x-rays.